therovermind/rn-splash-screen/docs/android.md

 ## Configure

-1. Add a `splash` drawable to your project.
+1. Add a `splash` drawable to your project(project_name/android/app/src/main/res/drawable).
 I recommend using 9-png _and_ adding a size for each screen density.

     http://stackoverflow.com/a/34726279